 Sarah loves animals, sometimes more than people.
 And she loves life on her family farm in Poway, California.
 But she wants to become a vet, and time away at school in Glasgow, Scotland, is the only road there.
 Her mom Liz is supportive in every way, including footing the bill.
 But that support comes along with her many opinions, and needless to say, Sarah and mom rarely agree.
 School starts soon and available apartments are filling up.
 Sarah doesn't want to go at all, but if she wants to get through vet school and get home soon, she'll have to find a way to balance mom, school, and homesickness and make Glasgow a home for the year.

-Ana has just been promoted and she and husband Sean are moving from San Francisco to Rio de Janeiro.
+Ana has just been promoted, and she and husband Sean are moving from San Francisco to Rio de Janeiro.
 While Ana will work in the company office with clients getting ready for the 2016 Olympics, Sean will manage his San Francisco business from their new home.
-She wants an easy commute and he wants a home with space to work.
+She wants an easy commute, and he wants a home with space to work.
 A helicopter flight over the city gives them a stunning overview of Rio's incredible geography and world famous landmarks.
 None of the three unique properties they see is a perfect wish list match.
 But their decision is a surprise, based less on wish list details than on their mutual support as they both face life and work in a new country.

-After the birth of their son, Jude, Erin and Peter knew they needed more space and a different lifestyle than New York City could afford them.
+After the birth of their son, Erin and Peter knew they needed more space and a different lifestyle than New York City could afford them.
 Now, Peter has a job opportunity that can take the family to Amsterdam.
-From the get go, Peter and Erin have very different location needs.
+From the start, Peter and Erin have very different location needs.
 He feels living in Amsterdam will enrich his family with the cultural benefits of living in a thriving city.
-But now that this once dual income family is now dependant on just Peter's livelihood, Erin would rather live in the suburbs where they get more for less.
+But now that this once dual income family is now dependent on just Peter's livelihood, Erin would rather live in the suburbs where they get more for less.
 This couple will have to find a compromise that will work for everyone.